faseeh-z/example-programs/README.md

 # Example Programs

-A set of example programs that might help you if you are learning to code.
+A collection of programs designed to assist you in learning to code.

 ## Concepts